Shilpilibm/ATT_knowledge/Q_15/issues.md

 When the time comes to troubleshoot network issues, our instinct is often to think about the most complex situations, when sometimes the problem is actually very simple and right in front of us.

 Hardware problems like defective cables or connectors can generate network errors on the network equipment to which it is connected.
-You may think that this problem is due to a network outage or network failure, or Internet connection problem, but it’s actually because you have a broken or malfunctioning cable.
+You may think that this problem is due to a network outage or network failure, or Internet connection problem, but it's actually because you have a broken or malfunctioning cable.

 This can also occur outside of the LAN network.
 If a copper cable, or fiber-optic cable is damaged, it will likely reduce the amount of data that can go through it without any packet loss.